bishalbashyal33/SDSalgo/README.md

 ## 📌 Overview
 This repository implements the **Sample Discrimination Strategy (SDS)** for evaluating model performance and selecting the most informative test samples.
-The method ranks models based on agreement with the majority vote, identifies discriminative samples, and compares model consistency using **Jaccard** and **Spearman** coefficients.
+The method ranks models based on agreement with the majority vote, identifies discriminative samples, and compares model consistency using **Jaccard** and **Spearman** coefficients. (weighted kendal's tau also added)

 By applying SDS to the **FASHION-MNIST** dataset, we aim to:
 - Identify high-discrimination samples that best differentiate models.